sdxic/netapp_bluexp_classification/README.md

 ![Classification Set up](images/setup-class2.png)
     * Click Deploy under On Prem in the Install Classification location
 ![Classification Set up](images/setup-class3.png)
-    * Copy the command in Step 2
+    * Copy the command From Step 2
 ![Classification Set up](images/setup-class4.png)

 3. Due to a limitation in the lab, Step 3 ONLY needs to be completed in the lab.
 If the BlueXP Classification instance was deployed per the Classification requirements, this would not have to be done at customer site.
     * Copy and paste the following commands in the CLI of the BlueXP Classification VM
-        * sudo lsblk
+sudo lsblk
-        * sudo parted
+sudo parted
-        * resizepart 3 500GB
+resizepart 3 500GB
-        * quit
+quit
-        * sudo lsblk
+sudo lsblk
 ![Resize Classification](images/resize-class.png)
-        * sudo pvresize /dev/sda3
+sudo pvresize /dev/sda3
-        * sudo lvextend -l +100%FREE /dev/ubuntu-vg/ubuntu-lv
+sudo lvextend -l +100%FREE /dev/ubuntu-vg/ubuntu-lv
-        * sudo lsblk
+sudo lsblk
 ![Resize Classification](images/resize-class2.png)
-        * sudo df -h
+sudo df -h
-        * sudo resize2fs /dev/mapper/ubuntu--vg-ubuntu--lv
+sudo resize2fs /dev/mapper/ubuntu--vg-ubuntu--lv
 ![Resize Classification](images/resize-class3.png)

 4. Run installer on BlueXP Classification VM.
     * Paste the command from Step 2 above in the CLI of the BlueXP Classification VM
     * Example of the command:
-        * sudo ./install.sh -a account-kD3yKqHG -c YiVQRi0ztoFTaJ6seJnlyYwKvw1qagoIclients -t eyJhbGciOiJSUzI1NiI...
+sudo ./install.sh -a account-kD3yKqHG -c YiVQRi0ztoFTaJ6seJnlyYwKvw1qagoIclients -t eyJhbGciOiJSUzI1NiI...
         * Sudo password for sdx - Lab Password found under My Labs
         * BlueXP Connector IP - 10.242.<3rd octet of Lab Subnet>.70
-        * Type n to not use proxy
+        * Type N to not use proxy
-        * type y to install Classification despite the listed limitations
+        * Type Y to install Classification despite the listed limitations
 ![Installer Classification](images/installer-class.png)
             * Note: Depoying Classification may take up to 15 minutes, you can monitor the status from BlueXP too
     * Once install is complete, use BlueXP to continue the configuration in Step 6